 - Because they have short (brachycephalic) muzzles, Pugs snore and snort.

-- Because of their short muzzles, they are also prone to overheating.
+- Because of their short muzzles, they are also prone to overheating, though they may also require a warm dog jacket in colder climates.

 Pugs are indoor lap dogs who want to be near their families.
 They will follow you around the house and claim their place on your lap and in your bed.
 Though Pugs are little, they leave a lot of fur in their wake.